Jump to:Page Content

 Unsteadiness of the Amazonian hydrologic cycle?
 The roles of land-cover and climate change

-The project investigates changes in the water cycle using a modeling tool that describes the processes of the atmosphere and the biosphere.
-The work includes evaluations and projections of rainfall and discharge, resulting from the ecosystem’s response under land-cover and climate change scenarios.
-Detailed analysis also focuses on the change in the hydrology of the Tapajos River basin, because of its high potential for hydropower development to meet Brazil's future electricity demand.
+The project investigates (1) the impacts of land-cover and climate on the water cycle of the Amazon River basin and (2) the implication of the hydrologic change on the Brazil’s hydropower policy.
+Using a modeling tool that describes the processes of the atmosphere and the biosphere, this work evaluates and projects the hydrologic change which results from the terrestrial ecosystem’s response to the land-use and climate scenarios.
+Detailed analysis focuses on the Tapajos River basin - a subbasin of the Amazon River basin - for its high potential for the hydropower development to meet Brazil's future electricity demand.